Mathématique: Lantean Dream Team: Part 2

 “Less so, now,” Sheppard admits.

-Demon,” their Morgan hisses at her Athleisure-sporting twin.
+Demon,” their Morgan hisses at her athleisure-sporting twin.

 Facet,” Athleisure Morgan says, her consonants sharp, like shadows on the moon.
 “Stand down.”